Signal integrity or SI is a measure of the quality

 a consequence of the low impedance required by matching,

-every signal.
-The signal itself and its returning
+signal current for every signal.
+The signal itself and

-signal current path are equally capable of generating
+its returning signal current path are equally capable

 A

-signal conductor, namely that PCB conductors are much
+namely that PCB conductors are much larger (typically

-0.1 ohms/cm) at DC.
-The high frequency component of
+series resistance (typically 0.1 ohms/cm) at DC.
+The high

-the pulse is however attenuated by additional resistance
+frequency component of the pulse is however attenuated

-due to the skin effect and dielectric loss tangent
+by additional resistance due to the skin effect and dielectric

 The